kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - Integrate data from multiple sources and apply **advanced quantitative analytics** to evaluate the expense data.
 Direct detailed invoice testing efforts towards areas or transactions most likely to have errors.
 Result:  The engagement required 4 fewer auditors to complete than comparable audits.
-- **Developed a tool** which reduced the administrative effort in reviewing travel and entertainment expenses.
+- **Used automation to reduced the administrative effort** in reviewing travel and entertainment expenses.
 The template automated the expense selection process allowing the team to focus on value added actions.
 Result: The annual travel and entertainment audit was issued several weeks earlier than prior years.
 - Summarize and **present audit results to senior management** and stakeholders.